Tom's Midnight Garden

-Tom's Midnight Garden is a children's fantasy novel by Philippa Pearce.
+Tom's Midnight Garden is a children's fantasy novel by English author Philippa Pearce.
 It was first published in 1958 by Oxford University Press with illustrations by Susan Einzig.
-It has been reissued in print many times and also adapted for radio, television, the cinema, and the stage.
-Pearce won the annual Carnegie Medal from the Library Association, recognising the year's outstanding children's book by a British subject.
+The story is about a twelve-year-old boy, Tom, who, while staying with his aunt and uncle, slips out at midnight and discovers a magical, mysterious Victorian garden where he befriends a young girl named Hatty.
+The novel has been reissued in print many times and also adapted for radio, television, cinema, and the stage.

+Pearce won the annual Carnegie Medal from the Library Association, recognising the year's outstanding children's book by a British author.
 In 2007, for a celebration of the Carnegie Medal's 70th anniversary, a panel named Tom's Midnight Garden one of the top ten Medal-winning works and the British public elected it the nation's second-favourite.

 Premise

 Tom is a modern boy living under quarantine with his aunt and uncle in a city flat, part of a converted building that was a country house during the 1880s–1890s.
 At night he slips back in time to the old garden where he finds a girl playmate, called Hatty.
-Hatty is a princess or so she says.
+Hatty is a princess, or so she says.